 In 1950, the population of Africa was 229 million.

-In 1963, the Organisation of African Unity was established.
+In 1963, newly independent African states established the Organisation of African Unity (OAU), which was the predecessor to the African Union.

 Between 1975 and 1977, over a million colonials returned to Portugal alone.